shakirukaye/Accident-Data-Analysis-using-Power-BI/README.md

 # Accident-Data-Analysis-using-Power-BI
-In this project, I have tried creating a simple dashboard and get insight to accident patterns and its trend along a particular year
+In this project, I have tried creating a simple dashboard and get insight to accident patterns and its trend along a particular year.
+I have analysed and then cleansed the data into usable form.
+Data categorization is also done to properly sort and display insightful meaning.
+Categorized the data into accident types fatal, serious and slight and used a slicer to differentiate the values.